Blocktt/EGLEtools/README.md

 ## Documentation

-Vignette and install guide udpates are planned for the future.
+Vignette and install guide updates are planned for the future.

 ## Issues